13 December 2024 | Health

 KanCare Enrollees and Expenditures

 Spending for Kansas kids, parents, and caretakers is low compared to their representation among enrollees.
+Investing in regular, preventative care during childhood costs much less than lifelong health issues.

 How KanCare Helps Kansas